asalber/asalber.github.io/office/excel/manual/formulas.md

 </div>
 &nbsp;

 ### SUM function
-The most common function is `SUM` that calculates the sum of numbers in one or several cell ranges.
-Its syntax is `SUM(range1;range2;...)` where *range1, range2*, etc. are the cell ranges to add up.
+The most common function is `SUM` that calculates the sum of several numbers.
+Its syntax is `SUM(number1,number2,...)` where *number1,number2*, etc. are the numbers or cell ranges that you want to sum.

 **Example** The next animation shows how to calculate the sum of the subject grades for every student in a course.